 A map in the chronicle, very vaguely describing the area and its peculiarities, gave me some clues.
 Since I located a few places it became a lot easier to read it.
 And I kept my good old army compass close.

-With approaching noon I entered the main merchant road, overgrown by forest.
+As noon approached I entered the main merchant road, overgrown by forest.
 I noticed an old border stone, peeking out of the soil.
 It gave me new hope and poured new energy into my body.
-The stone resembles a sign of civilisation and a defunct estate.
+The stone resembled a sign of civilization and a defunct estate.
 I followed a hardly recognizable path, huge trees grew alongside it, set apart regularly from each other.
 Firstly the path disappeared under young saplings from which only the strongest survived and the rest perished in the shadows.
-Untrained eye could not tell I was walking on the old road.
+Untrained eyes could not tell I was walking on the old road.

-That’s why I love my excursions to places unknown.
+That’s why I love my excursions to unknown places.
 I learn to distinguish less obvious details in the terrain and I can tell apart a natural shape from the one made by a man a long time ago.
-As simple discovery as the border stone made me excited and I took the time to note it in my own map.
+A simple discovery as the border stone made me excited and I took the time to note it in my own map.
 I’ll snack a little too.
-I don’t want to tire myself.
+I don’t want to tire myself out.

 I ate a slice of bread and an air dried meat I obtained from a good innkeeper, living in the last civilised spot far from my estate.
 Studying the map carefully I saw I have to follow the path some quarter a mile to get to another important place.
 It’s easy to follow the lines on the paper and distances seem somewhat shorter too.
 Anyway I shouldn’t miss it.